locallyoptimistic/LocallyOptimistic/content/post/data-warehouse-sla.md

 Here are some common aspects of expected performance to include in your SLA:
 * Data freshness: How current is the data?
 Is the data live, updated every hour or ready at 7am every morning?
 * Query speed: Query speed is a challenging aspect to quantify as your data warehouse most likely supports several different use cases in your data warehouse (types of data and queries).
 Average query run time is a good place to start, but you may need to create a more nuanced metric (e.g., X% of queries finish in <Y seconds)
-* Data reliability / quality:
+* Data reliability / quality: Certainly you aspire to produce correct numbers, but it may not be possible to ensure perfection.
+I recommend tiering KPIs with descending levels of reliability - from your "bullet proof" metrics down to the numbers you put in the data warehouse for someone, but have not QA'd yet.
+I also recommend investing in the [Data Quality Flywheel](https://www.locallyoptimistic.com/post/data-dies-in-darkness/)
-* Ease of use:
+* Ease of use / documentation:
-* Documentation

 While you should strive to build a robust analytics stack, you may never achieve the same reliability as your company's production level systems.
 For example, it is reasonable to expect that the systems that run the website of an ecommerce company will be more robust than their data warehouse.
 It costs a lot more when the website is down than when the data in the data warehouse is a few hours staler than usual.
 You could certainly build a robust data warehouse with production system level reliability - it all comes down to whether it makes sense to do this given your limited resources.